An elderly gentleman and young girl carrying Tuschiya Kaban Randoseru

 The Ultimate Randoseru Guide by Tsuchiya Kaban

-In the last 50 years, Tsuchiya Kaban has obsessed the details, construction, materials of Randoseru, considering every stitch, to create a bag that is functional, comfortable and made to last a lifetime.
+In the last 60 years, Tsuchiya Kaban has tirelessly fine-tuned every aspect of its design, from materials and construction, down to every stitch—to perfect a bag that is not only visually stunning, but also functional, comfortable, and built to last a lifetime.

 What is Randoseru?

-A “Randoseru” is a backpack traditionally used by Japanese students for their entire academic career.
-On average students use the same bag for 6 years, but it is made to last a lifetime.
+A “Randoseru” is a backpack traditionally used by Japanese students, who on average use the same bag daily for 6 years.

-The name originated from the Dutch word "ransel", which means rucksack.
-It’s said that the randoseru was first used as early as the Edo era (1603-1867) by Japanese soldiers.
-In the 1880s, students at elite Japanese private schools began using their military rucksacks to carry their school supplies.
-The use of the backpack spread to elementary schools across Japan after 1955.
-The randoseru has been continuously improved by craftspeople over the years, but the basic form remains.
-It is a bag that Japan is proud to share with the world.
+The name originated from the Dutch word "ransel", meaning rucksack.
+It’s believed that Japanese soldiers first adopted the randoseru in the late Edo era (1603–1867) after being introduced to Western-style backpack designs from the Netherlands.
+By the 1880s, students at elite Japanese private schools began using these military-inspired bags for carrying school supplies—a trend that, by the mid-20th century, led to their widespread adoption in elementary schools across Japan.
+The randoseru has been refined by skilled craftspeople over the years, yet its basic form remains unchanged; it is a timeless bag that Japan is proud to share with the world.

-Tsuchiya's Randoseru is made by hand by highly trained craftspeople in Japan.
+Tsuchiya's Randoseru are handmade by highly trained craftspeople in our in-house ateliers in Japan.

-The design of our Randoseru has several distinctive elements.
+The design of our Randoseru has several distinctive components.

 Waterproof leather